Update and Delete Data in PHP with MySQL

 DELETE FROM table_name WHERE condition;

-The WHERE clause helps keep your data safe.
-It ensures only the records you choose are deleted.
+The WHERE clause helps to ensure the safety of your data; it makes sure that only the records you want to be removed are deleted.

 Example: Delete a User Record